ldoocy/project_template/README.md

 ### Model Development

-Our model pulls much of its influence from Helbing's original social force model [(Helbing & Molnar, 1995)](#references).
-As described above, the social force model is a summation of four different types of forces: desired goal, social repulsion, social attraction, and repulsion from walls and borders.
+Our model pulls much of its influence from Helbings social force model [(Helbing, 1995)](#references).
+As stated before, the social force model is a summation of four different types of forces, desired goal, social repulsion, social attraction, and repulsion from walls and boarders.
+The notion of personal space is accounted for within the Social Force Model's "flucuations" term.
+This type of preference may correlate with personality type.
+Some individuals are more likely to let strangers approach them where as others may be much more apprehensive.
+We believe this may be accounted for within the repulsive social forces term.
+This would allow the more fearful individuals to react more strongly to other agents, and the agents with a less sensive personal space to react less strongly.

-For simplicity, we eliminated the attractive forces in this preliminary model.
-This left our model as stated by the following:
+So by way of the Social Force model, we extend this idea to understand the effect of perosnality differences on movement.
+For simplicity, we will eliminate the attractive forces in this model and assume all entities are progressing as an individual.
+This leaves our model as stated by the following:

 ![our model](images/ourmodel.png)

-The first term represents the desired movement term.
-This force represents the force moving the agent toward their desired destination.
-This term depends on initial velocity, desired velocity, as well as the agent's distance from their goal.
+The first term represents the desired movement.
+This will represent the force moving the agent toward their desired destination.
+This term depends on initial velocity, desired velocity, as well as the agent's distance from goal.

 The second term represents a change in an agent's behaviors due to other agents within a certain radius.
-This term depends on the desired direction of another agent and the distance from the other agent.
-This accounts for the repulsive social force of another agent whose future behavior may be unknown.
-This term is a summation of individually calculated terms with respect to all agents within some defined radius.
+This term depends on the desired direction of the another agent and the distance from that agent.
+This accounts for the repulsive social force of a stranger which future behavior may be unknown.
+The agents within the system have an exponential relationsip with other agents in the system such that:

-This term is where personality differences may vary.
-The Helbing model defines this force term as a term with exponential decay, such that:

 ![social repulsion](images/repulsiveH.png)

-Here, the repulsion force is smaller for small distance R. As agents move away from each other, the force decays exponentially.
-In the original social force model, the scale R is held constant.
-We propose that this parameter is defined by the personality type of the agent.
-Specifically, a small value for R will reduce repulsive force for agents high in extraversion.
-On the other hand, highly introverted agents will be more likely to move way from strangers, requiring a larger value of R.
+This term is exponential such closer agents will create a stronger repulsion force than those at long distances.
+As agents move away from each other, the repulsive force decays exponentially.
+While the social force model holds parameters A and R constant, we propose that personality difference may affect interactions with other agents.
+This suggests constants A and R may be defined by the personality type of the agent.
+A small value for R will cause less of a repulsive force for pedestrians with an extroverted personality.
+On the other hand, pedestrians with an introverted personality will be more likely to move way from strangers, requiring a larger value of R.

-The final term of the modified social force model is the repulsive force of walls and borders.
-Pedestrians are less likely to walk close to a wall, therefore this will be dependent on the agent's distance from the closest point on the wall or boarder.
+The final term of the modified Social force model is the repulsive force of walls and borders.
+Pedestrians are less likely to walk close to a wall unless absoultely necessary.
+Therefore this term will be dependent on the agent's distance from the closest point on the wall or border.

 ![wall repulsion](images/repulsiveWall.png)

-Here, both constants C and W are held constant as personality type does not affect behavior towards wall avoidance.
+Here, both constants C and W are held constant.
+We do not believe personality type will affect behavior towards wall avoidance.

-The social force model accounts for changes in desired velocities, movements, and personal preferences, with a catch all team identified by fluctuations.
-We propose that personality type plays a significant role in movement preferences that can be more accurateley accounted for outside of a general fluctuation term.
-Personality type will affect individual agents' desired velocity and personal space preferences.

-The social force model describes desired velocity as chosen from a random distribution.
-While it is true that a crowd of people will have desired velocities chosen from some distribution, we suggest that it is, in fact, related to the individual's personality.

-On the other hand, the notion of personal space is accounted for in the fluctuations term.
-This is also suggested to correlate with personality type.
-Some individuals are more likely to let strangers approach them whereas others may be much more apprehensive.
-We believe this may be accounted for within the repulsive social forces term.
-This would allow agents requiring more personal space to react more strongly to other nearby agents, while agents requiring less personal space will react less strongly.

 ### Requirements